 If your project does not use a large amount of real-time lights, or if lighting fidelity is not important to your project, then this rendering path is likely to be a good choice for your project.

 For more details see the Forward Rendering page.

 Deferred Shading is the rendering path with the most lighting and shadow fidelity in the Built-in Render Pipeline.

 Deferred shading requires GPU support, and has some limitations.
 It does not support semi-transparent objects (Unity renders these using forward rendering), orthographic projection (Unity uses forward rendering for these Cameras), or hardware anti-aliasing (although you can use a post-process effect to achieve similar results).
-It has limited support for culling masksAllows you to include or omit objects to be rendered by a Camera, by Layer.
+It has limited support for culling masksAllows you to includes or omit objects to be rendered by a Camera, by Layer.

 See in Glossary, and treats the Renderer.receiveShadows flag as always true.

 If your project has a large number of real-time lights and requires a high level of lighting fidelity, and your target hardware supports deferred shading, then this rendering path might be a good choice for your project.

 For more details, including advice on this rendering path’s limitations, see the Deferred Shading page.